zzzprojects/learn-orm/tutorials/fsharp/enums.md

 Console.WriteLine(electronicsCat)
 ```

-You can easily convert enumerations to the underlying type by using the appropriate operator, as shown in the following code.
+You can easily convert enumerations to the underlying type using the appropriate operator, as shown in the following code.

 ```csharp
 let electronicsCat = Category.Electronics